subbarao-meduri/thanos/docs/components/tools.md

     Retention applies retention policies on the given bucket.
 Please make sure no compactor is running on the same bucket at the same time.

+  tools bucket upload-blocks [<flags>]
+    Upload blocks push blocks from the provided path to the object storage.

   tools rules-check --rules=RULES
     Check if the rule files are valid or not.